SAP-samples/partner-reference-application-extension/Tutorials/02-DataModelExtensibility.md

     ```json
     {
+      ...
       "extends": "partner-reference-application",
       "workspaces": [
         ".base"
       ]
+      ...
     }
     ```

-    - `extends` is the name used by the extension model to reference the base model.
-It must be a valid npm package name, as it is utilized by `cds pull` as the package name for the base model.
+    - `extends` is the identifier used by the extension model to reference the base model.
+It must be a valid base application name, as it serves as the package name for the base model when executing `cds pull`.
     - `workspaces` is a list of folders, including the one where the base model is stored.
 If not already present, the `cds pull` command will automatically add this property to ensure proper configuration.

 ## Assign Extension Developer Role